lorduskordus/svp4-arch/README.md

 An Arch container that's ready for **Smooth Video Project** usage.

-Preinstalled (using AUR helper paru):
+Preinstalled:

 * SVP4
-* MPV with vapoursynth + configured to work with SVP and HW decoding
+* MPV (preconfigured to work with SVP and HW decoding)
 * Plex Desktop

 ## Images